ECHO virus

 Possible Complications

 Complications vary with the site and type of infection.
-Heart infections may be deadly, while most other types of infection improve on their own.
+Heart infections may be deadly, while most other types of infection improve and go away on their own.

 When to Contact a Medical Professional